-The privacy and data security regulations under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), as amended, contain detailed requirements concerning (1) the use and disclosure of individually identifiable patient health information ("PHI"); (2) computer and data security standards regarding the protection of electronic PHI including storage, utilization, access to and transmission; and (3) notification to individuals and the federal government in the event of a breach of unsecured PHI.
-HIPAA covered entities and business associates must implement certain administrative, physical, and technical security standards to protect the integrity, confidentiality and availability of certain electronic health information received, maintained, or transmitted.
+The privacy and data security regulations under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA"), as amended, contain detailed requirements concerning (1) the use and disclosure of individually identifiable patient health information ("PHI"); (2) computer and data security standards regarding the protection of electronic PHI including storage, utilization, access to and transmission; and technical security standards to protect the integrity, confidentiality and availability of certain electronic health information received, maintained, or transmitted.
 Violations of the HIPAA privacy and security rules may result in civil and criminal penalties.
 In the event of a breach, a HIPAA covered entity must promptly notify affected individuals of a breach.
 All breaches must also be reported to the federal government.
 Where a breach affects more than 500 individuals, additional reporting obligations apply.
 In addition to federal enforcement, State attorneys general may bring civil actions on behalf of state residents for violations of the HIPAA privacy and security rules, obtain damages on behalf of state residents, and enjoin further violations.
 Many states also have laws that protect the privacy and security of confidential, personal information, which may be similar to or even more stringent than HIPAA.
 Some of these state laws may impose fines and penalties on violators and may afford private rights of action to individuals who believe their personal information has been misused.
 We expect increased federal and state privacy and security enforcement efforts.